adamzareba/adamzareba.github.io/_posts/2018-03-19-Audit-entities-with-Hibernate-Envers.md

 }
 ```

-Below is the source code of listener:
+Below is the source code of listener.
+For demo purposes we just hardcoded the username:

 ```java
 public class AuditRevisionListener implements RevisionListener {